CenterForTheBuiltEnvironment/pythermalcomfort/README.rst

    utci_value = utci(tdb=30, tr=30, v=0.5, rh=50)
    print(f"UTCI: {utci_value} °C")

-For more examples and detailed usage, check out models and indices in the :doc:`documentation <documentation/models>`.
+For more examples and detailed usage, check out models and indices in the models section of the documentation.

 Contribute
 ==========

 We welcome contributions!
 Whether you’re reporting a bug, suggesting a feature, or submitting a pull request, your input helps make ``pythermalcomfort`` better for everyone.
-Check out our :doc:`contribution guidelines <contributing>` to get started.
+Check out our contribution page in the documentation to get started.

 Documentation
 =============

-For detailed documentation, tutorials, and examples, visit our :doc:`documentation page <documentation/models>`.
+For detailed documentation, tutorials, and examples, visit our documentation.

 License
 =======